 The law places restrictions on the right to strike by workers who provide essential services such as police and fire departments, health services, and utilities (electricity, water, and telecommunications).
 Workers in these organizations must give 30 days’ notice before striking.
 Once workers give notice, authorities usually refer the matter to an ad hoc tribunal set up under the Essential Services Act.
 The government selects tribunal members, following rules to ensure tripartite representation.
 The ad hoc labor tribunals try to resolve disputes through mandatory arbitration.
 The ministry’s labor commissioner monitors violations of labor law.

-The government effectively enforced labor laws, including with effective remedies and penalties, but there were insufficient resources for investigation and enforcement of labor standards.
-The Ministry of Education, Innovation, Gender Relations and Sustainable Development employed eight labor officers (inspectors) who, due to financial constraints, focused mainly on occupational health and safety concerns.
+The government does not effectively enforce labor laws, and there were insufficient resources for investigation and enforcement of labor standards.
+The Ministry of Education, Innovation, Gender Relations and Sustainable Development employed fivelabor officers (inspectors) who, due to financial constraints, focused mainly on occupational health and safety concerns.
 The government sets appropriate occupational safety and health standards.

-Violations of the labor code can result in fines of up to USD 1,371 (XCD 3,704) and up to two years in prison.
-Penalties were enough to deter violations.
+Violations of the labor code can result in fines of up to $1,371 ($3,704 Eastern Caribbean Dollars) and up to two years in prison.
+The labor department is currently drafting updated legislation to improve enforcement.

 12. U.S. International Development Finance Corporation (DFC) and Other Investment Insurance Programs